 If you don’t have a motorbike, there are a few rental companies in Hue that let you rent one-way and drop off in Hoi An.
 Read our complete guide to going from Hue to Hoi An by motorcycle.

-Hidden Hint: If you have luggage or a backpack, some companies will transport your belongings to your hotel in Hoi An, so it’s ready and waiting upon your arrival in the evening.
+Hidden Hint: If you have luggage or a backpack, some companies will transport your belongings to your hotel in Hoi An.
+It’s then ready and waiting upon your arrival in the evening.

-MotorVina Motorbike is based in Hoi An and have a garage in Hue has various motorbike rental options ranging from 300,000 VND (13 USD) to 1,000,000 VND (43 USD) per day.
-They offer a service to transport your luggage and backpacks to your end destination in Hoi An, as well as insurance and support for all engine and technical problems, should you have any.
+MotorVina Motorbikes is based in Hoi An and have a garage in Hue has various motorbike rental options ranging from 300,000 VND (13 USD) to 1,000,000 VND (43 USD) per day.
+They offer a service to transport your luggage and backpacks to your end destination in Hoi An.
+As well as insurance and support for all engine and technical problems, should you have any.
 They will also pick up the bike in Hoi An from your hotel or specified destination.

 MotorVina Motorbike – Address: 14 kiet 42 Nguyen Cong Tru, Hue – How to book: Online

 New to riding and not yet comfortable making a long trip on a motorbike?
-Check out booking an adventure tour and sit backseat on a motorbike with an experienced local driver so you can focus on the scenic view instead.
+Check out booking an adventure tour and sit backseat on a motorbike with an experienced local driver.
+So you can then focus on the scenic view instead.
 Most adventure tours will take your luggage and drop it off at your end destination in Hue.
-In addition to getting to Hue, you’ll also stop at a few popular destinations along the way and even have an opportunity to cool off with a swim.
+In addition to getting to Hue, you’ll also stop at a few popular destinations along the way.
+You’ll even have an opportunity to cool off with a swim.

-Another 5-circle rater on TripAdvisor, Le Family Rider, is another great and even bigger adventure tour option.
+Another 5-circle rater on TripAdvisor, Le Family Riders, is a great and even bigger adventure tour option.
 This adventure tour includes entrance fees, drinks, lunch on a floating restaurant, and baggage transport by car.
-Similar to Easy Rider, you’ll stop at Marble Mountains, go through Hai Van Pass to relax at the top and take photos, have lunch in the fishing village, and swim at Elephant Spring before heading to your hotel in Hue.
-This tour is similar in cost at 1,160,000 VND (50 VND) per person, and the pickup time is at 8 am, ending in Hue at 4 pm.
+Similarly to Easy Rider, you’ll stop at Marble Mountains, go through Hai Van Pass to relax at the top and take photos.
+Then you’ll have lunch in the fishing village, and swim at Elephant Springs before heading to your hotel in Hue.
+This tour is similar in cost at 1,160,000 VND (50 VND) per person.
+The pickup time is at 8 am, ending in Hue at 4 pm.

-From safety with a view on a train or bus to an adventure on a guided or self-guided motorbike ride, experiencing the beautiful Hai Van Pass is unforgettable.
-The view overlooking Vietnam’s coastlines, secret beaches and rice paddies is just breathtaking.
+In conclusion, from safety with a view on a train or bus to an adventure on a guided or self-guided motorbike ride, experiencing the beautiful Hai Van Pass is unforgettable.
+Because the view overlooking Vietnam’s coastlines, secret beaches and rice paddies is just breathtaking.

-If you’re running short on time and a solo traveller or a couple on a budget, take the bus as you won’t have to worry about getting to Da Nang to catch the train, but if your budget can stretch a little more, then go for a shuttle bus.
+But if you’re running short on time and are a solo traveller or a couple on a budget, take the bus.
+Then you won’t have to worry about getting to Da Nang to catch the train.
+However if your budget can stretch a little more, opt for a shuttle bus.
 The added convenience of having a hotel pickup and drop off and only 10 passengers can’t be overlooked for double an already low price.